rg-3/tenv.rb/README.md

 __<a id='commands-archive-likes'>Archive likes</a>__

 The `archive-likes` command lets you archive tweets liked by a given user.
-This command, like `archive-timeline`, can be especially useful in enabling data analysis.
 Like other twenv.rb commands, this command sleeps and resumes when rate limited by Twitter.
 In my experience, rate limiting occurs frequently on this API, more so than other Twitter APIs I have tried.

 `archive-likes` supports filtering what tweets to archive, try `archive-likes --help` to see what options are available.